Get Side-Tracked

 Art on the T’Railway

-Two art projects were completed on the Dark Sky T’Railway in the summer of 2025.
+Artists completed several art projects on the Dark Sky T’Railway in the summer of 2025.

 In July Digby-based artist Peter Lockerbie designed and created this beautiful piece.
 It is located at Pont des Black in Clare near Bangor, on the remains of an old train bridge.